 Wet or Dry Food?
 That is the Question

 What do you feed your canine?
 Wet, dry, raw, or whatever’s left from dinner?
 With so much conflicting information surrounding what we should be feeding our pets, there’s no wonder many of us are left scratching our heads when deciding on the best diet.
 Dogs, being the archetypal creatures of habit that they are, love their routines and will happily eat the same food for years.
 This may raise the question: if it ain’t broke, why fix it?
-Read on for a full breakdown of our bestselling foods, the benefits of each type depending on your dog’s health conditions and why a mixture of both is best.
+Read on for a full breakdown of our bestselling foods, the benefits of each type depending on your dog’s health conditions and why a mixture of both wet and dry food is best.

 Variety is the spice of life for a human’s diet.
 However, when it comes to your dog’s dinner, sticking to a consistent eating plan is good practice.
 One thing that does apply to us mammals is that we are what we eat!
 This will be very visible from their stools, so keeping a close eye out on walkies and checking they’re firm, formed and brown will indicate that their diet is working for them.
 If they aren’t this may lead you to question: what food is best for my dog?
 You’ll want to look out for a nutritional diet that will complement their breed, size, age and any specific conditions they may have.
 It’s also important to look out for easily digestible foods like chicken and rice.
 Oh, and remember to always put down a bowl of fresh water with your dog’s food whether it’s wet or dry.

 The Royal Canin Sensitivity Control Diet is an all-around good wet food for dogs suffering from food hypersensitivities including lactose and gluten intolerances.
 The specially formulated diet combats dermatological and gastrointestinal symptoms with its highly digestible proteins, prebiotics and oils.
-It contains long chain omega-3 acids like eicosapentaenoic and docosahexaenoic, which are scientifically proven to modulate skin reactions and contribute to improving intestinal health.
+It contains long-chain omega-3 acids like eicosapentaenoic and docosahexaenoic, which are scientifically proven to modulate skin reactions and contribute to improving intestinal health.

 Dogs affected by digestion issues such as enteropathy, gastritis, oesophagitis, Exocrine Pancreatic Insufficiency (EPI), acute and chronic diarrhoea will most likely be recommended the low fat Gastro-Intestinal Diet from Royal Canin.
 The combination of highly digestible proteins, prebiotics and low levels of soluble fibres makes for an easily digestible yet appealing food for your dog.
 Not only is this range clinically proven but is also praised by customers for its guaranteed stomach-settling properties.
 For pups on the podgier side, this range is a perfect option especially as the low-fat concentration also improves digestive functions.